kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_navigation.md

 ![](file:///android_asset/survival_guide/90.webp)

-- **Time until sunset**: You can estimate the time until sunset by holding your hand horizontally with fingers together and counting the number of finger widths between the sun and the horizon.
-Each finger width is roughly 15 minutes.

 ### Stars

 - **Northern Hemisphere**: Identify Polaris (the North Star) using the Big Dipper and Cassiopeia as reference points.
 Polaris is located at the end of the Little Dipper’s handle.